Fort Mountain - Square Butte

 The Greek word for cistern is lacco; the Greek word for rock is litho.
 This particular blister — the "lacco-lith" Lewis and Clark dubbed "fort mountain" — this cistern-full of cold hard shonkinite, stands roughly 24 miles north, and a little to the east, of the site of the mighty volcano that fed it.
 When the volcano expired, the lava that was left in the fissure cooled and hardened too, and became what is called a dike.
 (A well known example of such a dike, part of a different volcanic system than this one, is the Great Wall that captured Lewis's interest as he passed through the White Cliffs of the Missouri.)

-Fig. 3oogle Earth is extremely useful for its potential benefits to our understanding and appreciation of the globe's topography, but to fully appreciate a geological phenomenon as unique and instructive as Square Butte, we ought to see it up close.
-Through the offices of local rancher Bob Rumney and his camera (a digital Canon AE520) and the convenience of his powered parachute (above), we are able to observe details that Captain Lewis probably couldn't make out.
+Figure 3oogle Earth is extremely useful for its potential benefits to our understanding and appreciation of the globe's topography, but to fully appreciate a geological phenom-enon as unique and instructive as Square Butte, we ought to see it up close — through a photographer's eye.
+Thanks to local rancher Bob Rumney and his camera (a digital Canon AE520) and the convenience of his powered parachute (above), we are able to observe details that Captain Lewis probably couldn't make out, even with his spyglass.

 Just when and how Lewis and Clark's "fort mountain" came to be called Square Butte is uncertain.
 North American explorers before Lewis and Clark, such as Peter Fidler or John Evans, had learned that Indians called these landmarks "Battle Hills," perhaps for the same reason that Lewis chose "Fort Mountain."
 Or perhaps the Indians actually called these three laccoliths "Rattle Hills" because at least this one looked a little like an Indian rattle.